FHPythonUtils/LicenseCheck/DOCS/licensecheck/packageinfo.md

 def getPackagesFromOnline(requirements: list[str]) -> list[PackageInfo]:
 ```

-Get a list of package info from pypi.org including version, author, and
+Get a list of package info from pypi.org including version, author...

-the license
+and	the license.

 #### Arguments